Safety Information

 For more information on Orlando’s mosquito-control efforts, visit Orange County Mosquito Safety.

-Read MoreWhether it’s beautiful sandhill cranes or the elusive Florida panther, Central Florida’s animal population is diverse and plentiful.
+Learn MoreWhether it is beautiful sandhill cranes or the elusive Florida panther, Central Florida’s animal population is diverse and plentiful.
 However, visitors are advised to take safety precautions while in any outdoor setting.
-The Florida Fish and Wildlife Conservation Commission offers the following tips:
+The Florida Fish and Wildlife Conservation Commission offers several tips.

 If you plan on operating a motor vehicle while visiting Orlando, please be aware that Florida state law requires the use of safety belts by all front seat passengers.